[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Click the image for a detailed view.

-The reason for the Superscript effect not working here is incorrect number formatting in Excel.
-If you check the Number Format of the range D6:D11, you will notice they are formatted as Accounting.
+The reason for the Superscript effect not working here is incorrect number formatting.
+If you check the Number Format of the range D6:D11, the cells are formatted as Accounting.

 Superscript Not Working Due to Accounting Number Format in Excel

-For the Superscript effect to work, you have to set the Number Format to General, Text, or Currency.
-Other number formats will always or occasionally show inaccurate results.
+For the Superscript effect to work, we have to set the Number Format to General, Text, or Currency.
+Other number formats will usually display inaccurate results.

-Apply the steps below to set the proper number format and show superscripts.
+Let’s set the proper number format to show the superscripts.

 Format Cells Dialog Box Launcher in Font Group

-Step 2: After clicking the dialog box launcher icon, you will get the Number tab of the Format Cells dialog box.
-Set the Category to General, Text, or Currency.
+• After clicking the dialog box launcher icon, in the Number tab of the Format Cells dialog box, set the Category to General, Text, or Currency.

-Here, I will set the Category to Text.
+Here, we set set the Category to Text.

 Setting Number Format to Text